blackowltr/blackowltr.github.io/docs/Testnet/Cosmos-Ecosystem/Initia/index.md

 ```

 ### Addrbook
-Addrbook is updated every three hours; you can use it for a quick startup:
+Addrbook is updated every one hours; you can use it for a quick startup:

 ```shell
 wget -O $HOME/.initia/config/addrbook.json "https://testnet.blackowl.tech/initia/addrbook.json"